 Is a Hair Transplant for a Woman’s Widow’s Peak a Good Idea?

-In women who are looking to change the shape of their widow’s peak and have a rounder looking hairline then the procedure provides a long-lasting correction the peaked appearance.
-It takes around 1-day to complete, followed by a 7–10-day recovery period.
+For women seeking to change the shape of their widow’s peak and achieve a rounder-looking hairline, the procedure offers a long-lasting correction to the peaked appearance.
+It takes approximately 1 day to complete, followed by a 7–10 day recovery period.

 At The Treatment Rooms London, we’re experts in evaluating your hairline and determining the best approach to correcting any issues.
-Our patients see remarkable results, achieving a more uniform and even hairline.
+Our patients achieve remarkable results, resulting in a more uniform and even hairline.

 During the initial personalised consultation, we will advise you on whether an FUE or FUT technique is needed.
 We always work to minimise scarring and maximise the eventual hair growth.
 We can also advise on unshaven hair transplant options for women who want extra discretion.